Zweibrücken: History

 In 1731, Palatinate-Zweibrücken passed to the Palatinate-Birkenfeld-Zweibrücken branch of the counts palatine, from where it came under the sway of Bavaria in 1799.
 It was occupied by France in 1793 and on 4 November 1797, Zweibrücken became a canton centre in department of Mont Tonnerre.
 At the Peace of Lunéville in 1801, the French annexation of Zweibrücken was confirmed; on its reunion with Germany in 1814 the greater part of the territory was given to Bavaria, the remainder to Oldenburg and Kingdom of Prussia.
 The town of Zweibrücken became part of the Palatine region of the Kingdom of Bavaria.

 At the ducal printing office at Zweibrücken the fine series of the classical editions known as the Bipontine Editions was published (1779 sqq.).

+In 1848, the estimated population was 7,300 inhabitants.

 The last prominent social event before the First World War was the inauguration of the Rosengarten (rose garden) by Princess Hildegard of Bavaria in June 1914.
 As a consequence of the First World War, Zweibrücken was occupied by French troops between 1918 and 1930.
 In the course of the Kristallnacht in 1938, Zweibrücken's synagogue was destroyed.
 On the outbreak of the Second World War the town was evacuated in 1939–1940, as it lay in the ‘Red Zone’ on the fortified Siegfried Line.
 Shortly before the end of the war, on 14 March 1945, the town was nearly completely destroyed in an air raid by the Royal Canadian Air Force, with the loss of more than 200 lives.
 On 20 March, American ground troops reached Zweibrücken.
 The town became part of the new state of Rhineland-Palatinate after the war.